n8n-io/n8n-docs/docs/doc2/table-extraction/advanced-settings.md

 ##### Move Extra Rows to

-In this example, the item description in the table spans multiple lines.
-To extract all rows and include them in the Description column, select `Move Extra Rows to` `DESCRIPTION`.
+In this example, the item description in the table spans several rows, but you only need the first one.
+To extract only this and include it in the Description column, select `Move Extra Rows to` `Trash`.

 ![](/_images/doc2/advanced-settings_11.png){ loading=lazy }
 ![](/_images/doc2/advanced-settings_12.png){ loading=lazy }